CONRAD PRODUCTIONS

 Your Demo

-Examples include audio files such as MP3 or M4A, MIDI files, links to online audio or video, or references to existing tracks.
+Most demos are sent as mp3s attached to an email, but anything you find convenient would be fine.
+Examples would be audio files such as mp3 or m4a, MIDI files, links to online audio or video or a reference to existing tracks.

 From Demo To Master